-In a trum a mt No. Instrument name Description items/questions Time to administer Scoring notes AUDIT How often do you have a drink containing alcohol?
-NEVER 10 Scoring: ≥8 considered a positive screen for hazardous or harmful 1.
-MONTHLY OR LESS 2-5 min drinking.
-2. TWO TO FOUR TIMES A MONTH 3.
-TWO TO THREE TIMES A WEEK In general: 4.
-FOUR OR MORE TIMES A WEEK Scores between 8 and 15 are How many drinks containing alcohol do you have on a typical day when you are drinking?
-0. 1 OR 2 most appropriate for simple advice focused on the reduction of hazardous drinking; 1.
-3 or 4 5 .
-2. 5 OR 6 3.
-7 TO 9 Scores betw een 16 and 19 suggest brief counseling and 4.
-10 OR MORE 3.
-How often do you have six or more drinks on one occasion? continued monitoring; Nev orien do you have six of more drinks on one occasion?
-Nev ER LESS THAN MONTHLY Scores of 20 and above clearly warrant further diagnostic 2.
-MONTHLY 3.
-WEEKLY evaluation for alcohol dependence.
+No.

+Instrument items/questions

+name Description Time to administer Scoring notes

+AUDIT How often do you have a drink containing alcohol?
+10 Scoring: ≥8 considered a

+0. NEVER positive screen for hazardous

+1. MONTHLY OR LESS 2-5 min or harmful drinking.

+2. TWO TO FOUR TIMES A MONTH

+3. TWO TO THREE TIMES A WEEK In general:

+4. FOUR OR MORE TIMES A WEEK Scores between 8 and 15 are

+2. How many drinks containing alcohol do you have on a typical day when you are most appropriate for simple

+drinking? advice focused on the

+0. 1 OR 2 reduction of hazardous

+1. 3 or 4 drinking;

+2. 5 OR 6 0

+3. 7 TO 9 Scores between 16 and 19

+4. 10 OR MORE suggest brief counseling and

+How often do you have six or more drinks on one occasion?
+NEVER continued monitoring;

+1. LESS THAN MONTHLY Scores of 20 and above clearly

+2. MONTHLY warrant further diagnostic

+3. WEEKLY evaluation for alcohol

 4. DAILY OR ALMOST DAILY dependence.

-4. How often during the last year have you found that you were not able to stop drinking once you had started? (same options as #3) 5.
-How often during the last year have you failed to do what was normally expected from you because of drinking? (same options as #3) 6.
-How often during the last year have you needed a first drink in the morning to get yourself going after a heavy drinking session? (same options as #3) 7.
-How often during the last year have you had a feeling of guilt or remorse after drinking? (same options as #3) 8.
-How often during the last year have you been unable to remember what happened the night before because you have been drinking? (same options as #3) 9.
-Have you or someone else been injured as a result of your drinking?
-0. NO 1.
-YES, BUT NOT IN THE LAST YEAR 2.
-YES, DURING THE LAST YEAR 10.
-Has a relative or friend or a doctor or other health worker been concerned about your drinking or suggested you cut down? (same options as #9) The U.S. version asks about five or more drinks, reflecting standard drink sizes in the United States.
+4. How often during the last year have you found that you were not able to stop drinking dependence.

+once you had started? (same options as #3)

+5. How often during the last year have you failed to do what was normally expected from

+you because of drinking? (same options as #3)

+6. How often during the last year have you needed a first drink in the morning to get

+yourself going after a heavy drinking session? (same options as #3)

+7. How often during the last year have you had a feeling of guilt or remorse after drinking?

+(same options as #3)

+8. How often during the last year have you been unable to remember what happened the

+night before because you have been drinking? (same options as #3)

+9. Have you or someone else been injured as a result of your drinking?

+0. NO

+1. YES, BUT NOT IN THE LAST YEAR

+2. YES, DURING THE LAST YEAR

+10. Has a relative or friend or a doctor or other health worker been concerned about your

+drinking or suggested you cut down? (same options as #9)

+The U.S. version asks about five or more drinks, reflecting standard drink sizes in the

+United States.